 There are many types of interviews from informational interviews to callback interviews.
 This tab is designed to briefly introduce you to a few of the most common types and highlight some of the differences.

-The CSO offers mock interviews prior to on-campus interviews in the spring and fall of each year.
+The CDO offers mock interviews prior to on-campus interviews in the spring and fall of each year.
 In addition, mock interviews can be arranged at anytime by appointment.